Thursday, August 25, 2011

 I decided to take myself off for Life Drawing classes, something I have not done for YEARS.

-I emailed The Hutong and booked my first class, which would start at 7.30pm.
+I emailed The Hutong and booked a session for myself and Brianna when she returns.
+My first class will start at 7.30pm.

 I walked out of my apartment building not knowing which way I was going.

-I stood on the side of the road to hail a taxie.
+I stood on the side of the road with a copy of the address and hailed a taxi.
 At this point, the idea that a detailed map of Beijing would be a good idea, crossed my mind.

-I was lucky to have a driver who was honest, friendly and able to drop me close to where I needed to be.
-I found myself standing on the side of a major cross road, not knowing which way to go, until a nice young man took pity on me and without any verbal communication directed me to the hutong entry.
+I was lucky to have a young man take sympathy and without a shared langue manage to explain to the driver where I wanted to go, and to have a driver who was honest, friendly and able to drop me close to the train station.
+Exiting the train, I found myself standing on the side of a major cross road, not knowing which way to go, until a nice young man took pity on me and without any verbal communication directed me to the hutong entry.

 It is so very easy to get lost in the warrens that are the Hutongs

 We did several 3 minute warm up drawings, a few 5 minute ones and then some that were 15 minute poses.
-Half time we had a break and I managed to talk to people from South Africa, Sweden, Mongolia and said Hi, to the other people attending.
+Half time through the second half we had a break and I managed to talk to people from South Africa, Sweden, Mongolia and said Hi, to the other people attending.

 The time went all too quickly.
 9.30pm arrived and I was just feeling like I was finding my stride.